ncoudray/DeepPATH/README.md

-The code in these repositories has been used to study the use of a deep learning architecture (inception v3 from Google) to classify Lung camncer images.
+The DeepPATH framework gathers the codes that have been used to study the use of a deep learning architecture (inception v3 from Google) to classify Lung cancer images.

 For more information and reference, please see the pre-print: